 We are now accepting proposals twice a year.
 Our first round has closed.
-Our next open call will begin January 10, 2019.
-Please visit our SlideRoom page to submit your Documentary Fund application.
+Our next open call takes place Monday, July 15, 2019 through Monday, August 26, 2019.
+Please visit our Submittable page to submit your Documentary Fund application.

 To be eligible, applicants must meet the following criteria:

 - Applicant must hold artistic, budgetary and editorial control and must own the copyright of the proposed project.

 - Applicants must be 18 years of age, be citizens or legal residents of the United States or its territories.

 - All projects in the post-production phase or further must have a full-length rough or fine cut to be considered.
 Projects in the production phase must include a 10-15 minute sample of the project that is being submitted.

 - Applicants must have previous film or television experience.
 If this is your first media project, you must provide a video sample that demonstrates your ability to tell a story well through a visual medium.